-[This extended case presentation of a young man’s progress through a severe psychotic episode is remarkable for the patient’s ability to offer a good account of their state of mind during episode’s most severe phases.
-These days the popular, as well as much of the professional, understanding of schizophrenia has become dominated by a neurophysiological framework that threatens to completely suppress the history of efforts such as Angyal’s and, indeed, the patient’s own successful struggle as well.]
+[This extended case presentation of a young man’s progress through a severe psychotic episode is remarkable for the patient’s ability to offer a good account of their state of mind during the episode’s most severe phases.
+These days the popular, as well as much of the professional, understanding of schizophrenia has become dominated by a neurophysiological framework that threatens to completely suppress the history of efforts such as Angyal’s and, indeed, the patient’s own successful struggle as well. ]

 Andras Angyal (1950) Psychiatry, 13:149-165.

 The assumption has variously been made that a mental illness may represent an attempt at a problem solution—an attempt that too often miscarries but in some instances actually succeeds.
 Although this is a widely held opinion, it is only rarely that one has the opportunity to clearly view the dynamic process whereby a patient grapples with and resolves his problem in the experience of a psychosis.
 The following history of the illness and recovery of a young man who has gone through a rather extended episode of catatonic schizophrenia offers an unusual opportunity to observe in detail the workings of constructive impulses and to study the steps in the dynamic process which gradually led to his recovery and to the resolution of his problem.
 The patient—whom I shall call B—after recovering from his illness, was able to recall vividly and describe accurately his psychotic experiences.
 His account gives us a most graphic picture of the way the catatonic behavior and experience appear from the inside.